Voyanti/ha-sungrow/DOCS.md

     parity: false
     stopbits: 1
 ```

+- `name` see Server config above
 - `type` can be one of "RTU" or "TCP"
-- `ha_display_name` is used to reference the correct connected client for each server - keep it unique
 - `port` is the com port if `type` is "RTU", TCP port if `type` is "TCP"

-# Developing Custom Server Types
-requires implementing
-      - device_info
+# Development

+## Running locally

+`devcontainer.json` can be used in vs code (Rebuild and reopen in container), followed by the task start Home assistant from `tasks.json` as outlined [here](https://developers.home-assistant.io/docs/add-ons/testing/).

+`run_locally.sh` starts the app with default configuration, and creates a temporary local mosquitto broker

+`run_tests.sh` runs all python unit test after setting the appropriate environment variables

+Both make use of a spoofClient class which returns fake readings.

+## Tests

-      - supprted_models
+- Completed tests
-      - registers
+  - loader
-      - manufacturer
+  - some app functionality
-override:
-      - read_model
+- TODO tests
+  - rest of app functionality
-      - is_available
+  - server
-      - _decoded
+  - client
-      - _encoded
+  - modbus_mqtt

-### Defining a new Server type
+### Defining a new Server type (for new add-on)

-Inherit from server class in `server.py`.
-See abstracted_server.py.
+Abstract class Server in `server.py` can be implemented.
+See abstractmethod docstrings for information.

-add the new type to implemented_server.py and use this string when declaring the server_type in config.yaml
+Add the new type to the enum in `implemented_servers.py` and use this string when declaring the `server_type` in config.yaml